Site icon Circuit Ideas for You

 To setup:

-This ON/OFF point is not fixed it depends on hysteresis for load on transistor.
+This ON/OFF point is not fixed because the hysteresis and the transistor load show it.

 Formulas: